MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-win10phone-app-get-started.md

 ![](media/powerbi-mobile-win10phone-app-get-started/pbi_win10_livetile.gif)

-Maybe a colleague sent you a link to a dashboard?
-Now you can view it on your Windows 10 device.
+You [create dashboards and reports in the Power BI service](powerbi-service-get-started.md) with your data.

-Bring your own data together and create dashboards and reports on the [Power BI service](http://go.microsoft.com/fwlink/?LinkID=513879).
-Then explore your dashboards and share them with the Power BI mobile app for Windows 10.
+Then interact with your dashboards and reports, explore the data, and share them, all from the Power BI mobile app for Windows 10.

 ## First things first